Category Archives: Kitchen Layout

 Styled by Van Keppel, photographed by Andersson for Historiska Hem

-Smooth Faced Cabinets and Small Appliances in an Airy Space
+Smooth-Faced Cabinets and Small Appliances in an Airy Space

-This final one-wall kitchen layout combines many of the elements we’ve discussed already.
+This one-wall kitchen combines many of the elements we’ve discussed already.
 Sleek, smooth cabinets, built-in appliances, an under-mounted sink, large windows, and a floor pattern that draws you in are all present here.

 via Stadshem